Polarized light Raman scattering by an atom near an ultrathin periodically aligned carbon nanotube film: Medium-Assisted QED Formalism

 \section{Medium-Assisted QED Formalism}

 The problem of the polarized light radiation scattering by an atom in close proximity to a metasurface requires the exact knowledge of the quantized energy spectrum of the coupled atom-MS system.
-Our MS (sketched in Fig.~\ref{fig1}) is formed by a horizontal periodic (quasi-periodic) homogeneous (quasi-inhomogeneous) array of semiconducting SWCNs aligned in $y$-direction, with its translational unit in $x$-direction and thickness $\sfit{d}$ being less than the wavelength of the external radiation (a condition necessary for the dipole approximation used below~\cite{Pugh}).
-The array is assumed to be embedded in a solid dielectric to form a composite layer with in-plane effective static dielectric permittivity $\epsilon$ being greater than $\epsilon_1$ and $\epsilon_2$, the static permittivities of the substrate and superstrate, respectively.
+Our MS (sketched in Fig.~\ref{fig1}) is formed by a horizontal periodic (quasi-periodic) homogeneous (quasi-inhomogeneous) array of semiconducting SWCNs aligned in the $y$-direction, with its translational unit in the $x$-direction and thickness $\sfit{d}$ being less than the wavelength of the external radiation (a condition necessary for the dipole approximation used below~\cite{Pugh}).
+The array is assumed to be embedded in a solid dielectric to form a composite layer with in-plane effective static dielectric permittivity $\varepsilon$ being greater than $\epsilon_1$ and $\epsilon_2$, the static permittivities of the substrate and superstrate, respectively.
 The electron charge density of such a system is constrained by the SWCN cylindrical symmetry to be uniformly and periodically distributed over SWCN surfaces.
 The positive background of nuclei keeps the entire system electrically neutral.
-The collective linear in-plane EM response in the direction of alignment for such an MS system was previously derived and analyzed theoretically by one of us~\cite{BondPRappl2021}, and was shown to be of the general form presented in Fig.~\ref{fig1} (low and medium excitation energy domain) in agreement with experiments~\cite{NanoLett3131,Vac015}.
-Such an EM response features the lowest exciton absorption resonance (peak of $\mbox{Im}\,\varepsilon_y$, brown line) as well as classical and quantum interband plasmon resonances of the function $-\mbox{Im}\,(1/\varepsilon_y)$ (energy loss-function, green line, lower and higher energy peaks, respectively) associated with zeros of $\mbox{Re}\,\varepsilon_y$ (optical refraction function, blue line) according to the Kramers-Kr\"{o}nig relations.
-It was also shown that with $\sfit{d}$ decreasing and getting less than the mean in-plane distance between a pair of electrons in the composite layer, the ultrathin SWCN metasurface enters the TD regime where its dimensionality is reduced from 3D to 2D and its vertical out-of-plane structurization is only controlled by the CN volumetric fraction (not by CN vertical ordering), which includes layer thickness $\sfit{d}$ as the only remnant of the $z$-direction.
+The collective linear in-plane EM response in the direction of alignment for such an MS system was previously derived and analyzed theoretically by one of us~\cite{BondPRappl2021}, and was shown to be of the general form presented in Fig.~\ref{fig2} in the low and medium excitation energy domain containing the 1st exciton and interband plasmon resonances, in full agreement with experiments reported before~\cite{NanoLett3131,Vac015}.
+The theory used the finite-temperature Matsubara Green's function formalism to include \textit{all} quantized quasiparticle excitations, which led to the prediction of quantum negative refraction bands (Fig.~\ref{fig2}) discovered in another set of experiments very recently~\cite{DipJariwala}.
+More specifically, the EM response shown in Fig.~\ref{fig2} features the lowest exciton absorption resonance (peak of $\mbox{Im}\,\varepsilon_y$, brown line) as well as classical (pertinent to bulk metals) and quantum (originating from the quantum confined electron motion on the SWCN surface) interband plasmon resonances of the function $-\mbox{Im}\,(1/\varepsilon_y)$ (energy loss-function, green line, lower and higher energy peaks, respectively) associated with zeros of $\mbox{Re}\,\varepsilon_y$ (optical refraction function, blue line) according to the Kramers-Kr\"{o}nig relations.
+It was also shown that with $\sfit{d}$ decreasing and becoming less than the mean in-plane distance between a pair of electrons in the composite layer, the ultrathin SWCN metasurface enters the TD regime where its dimensionality is reduced from 3D to 2D and its vertical out-of-plane structurization is only controlled by the CN volumetric fraction (not by CN vertical ordering), which includes layer thickness $\sfit{d}$ as the only remnant of the $z$-direction.

 In the medium-assisted QED formalism we use here to derive the Raman scattering cross-section by the coupled atom-MS system, intrinsic quasiparticle (phonon, plasmon, exciton, etc.) relaxation phenomena started by external light radiation are considered to create random field fluctuations superimposed on those of the physical vacuum where no medium is present~\cite{Pugh,WelschQO}.
 These medium-assisted fluctuating vacuum-type EM fields can be represented by the quantum electric and magnetic field operators (Schrödinger picture, Gaussian units)